 The first time I tried surfing was in 2005, with a friend of mine in Wollongong, Australia.
 The conditions were a bit rough and messy, I didn’t like it.
 The whitewash was powerful, and my swimsuit uncomfortable for this kind of sport, I think I took 2 waves, got washed out and I left the water.
 Thanks but no thanks.
 I’d say this first attempt was not quite successful.

 I tried again though, 7 years later, in Vietnam, 2012.
 I booked a private lesson not far from Nha Trang.
-I tried to stand up on the board but I fell off, which was to be expected.
-But then I grabbed my hard board (the teacher didn’t have soft boards) and I carried it back in front of me to turn it around.
-Wrong choice, wrong timing.
+I tried to stand up on the board but I fell off, totally normal.
+But then I grabbed my hardboard (the teacher didn’t have soft boards) and I carried it back in front of me to turn it around.
+Wrong choice, wrong position, wrong timing.
 A wave hit me as I turned around, pushing me under the water.
 I rolled with my board, and the fins hit my face.
 I came out of the water with my lip and nose bleeding.
 One of the fins had just hit me between the eyebrows.
 I felt a little knocked out, the teacher was shocked.
 Obviously, that was it for the surf lesson, but I still had to drive my scooter to the nearest hospital which was about 30min away.
 I got 3 stitches, then later a black eye, and a swollen lip.
 People on the streets thought my partner was hitting me at the time.
 “No, it just happened while surfing”.
 Well little did I know at the time that one of the first rules of surfing is to never put your board in front of you when you’re making your way to the line-up.
-Well, they say you learn best by experience…
+I tend to learn best from experience.
+Ahem.

 You’d think I’d lose interest after that?
 Muahaha, nope.
 2 weeks later, still in Vietnam but in another place, Mui Ne this time, I took private lessons with a very chilled Australian teacher.
 During one week, every day I woke up at 5.30am, drove to his shed and carried a huge soft board to the water.